Defective Convolutional Networks: Defective Convolutional Neural Network

 \textbf{Standard convolutional layer + dropout: }

-The shape of $M_{\text{dp}}$ is the same as $M_{\text{defect}}$, and the value of each entry in $M_{\text{dp}}$ is sampled in each batch using some sampling strategies at each step during training.
-Generally, entries in $M_{\text{dp}}$ are independent and identically sampled in an online fashion using Bernoulli distribution with keep probability $p$.
-DropBlock~\cite{ghiasi2018dropblock} dropouts a connected block in each channel.
-In SpatialDropout~\cite{tompson2015efficient}, the dropout masks apply to whole channels.
-Note that the masked unit of our proposed method is a single neuron.
+The shape of $M_{\text{dropout}}$ is the same as $M_{\text{defect}}$, and the value of each entry in $M_{\text{dropout}}$ is sampled in each batch using some sampling strategies at each step during training.
+Generally, entries in $M_{\text{dropout}}$ are independent and identically sampled in an online fashion using Bernoulli distribution with keep probability $p$.